smehner1/mini-ipd/README.md

 ## 1. TODOs

+- [ ] update Mini-Internet configuration to announce and assign more different prefixes? (`configure.py`)
+    - [ ] `generate_scapy_configs.py l.167` change somethinge here to generate more specific/variable prefixes to generate from -> What is the impact on the balancing/traffic flow?

 - [ ] test single modules using relative paths
     - [x] garbage collector
     - [x] netflow collector
     - [x] traffic generator
     - [ ] IPD
-- [ ] improve pipeline implementation
-    - [x] add logging for traffic generation for easier understanding
-    - [ ] check metrics calculation for easy application
-    - [ ] start only needed nfdcap processes easy achievable?
 - [ ] Instructions for general usage

 ## 2. Requirements